Robert Eziakor

-Robert Eziakor Chinedu (born 19 October 1986 in Onitsha, Anambra State, Nigeria) is a Singaporean-Nigerian professional football manager and former player who is currently the head coach at Hougang United.
+Robert Eziakor Chinedu (born 19 October 1986) is a Nigerian football manager and former player who is recently the interim head coach of Singapore Premier League club Tampines Rovers.
 Eziakor spent most of his career playing for a host of Singaporean league sides.

-Club career
+Playing career

 Sporting Afrique

 In 2006, Eziakor moved to Singapore to joined Sporting Afrique for the 2006 S.League.
 The team was made of players from an African descent squad consisted of young players from Nigeria, Cameroon, Kenya and Ghana.

 Katong

-In 2007, Eziakor joined National Football League side, Katong.
+In 2007, Eziakor joined National Football League (NFL) side, Katong.

 Singapore Recreation Club

 In 2009, Eziakor joined another NFL team, Singapore Recreation Club.

 Tiong Bahru

-In 2010, Eziakor joined Tiong Bahru.
+In 2010, Eziakor joined another NFL team, Tiong Bahru.

 Hougang United

 After playing semi-professional football for 6 years, In 2013, Eziakor signed for S.League club, Hougang United and was handed the jersey number 20.
 Registering the most goals for his team in pre-season, he formed a good strike partnership with Guinean Mamadou Diallo, aiming to be on the top scorers charts by the end of the season.
 During an interview, Eziakor maintained that it was difficult for him to get back into shape for professional football since he was less fit from plying his trade with semi-pro clubs.
 The forward has stated that he has enjoyed the vehemence and support of the club supporters also known as the Hougang HOOLS, his team's fan club during his time there.
 On 25 June 2013, Eziakor announced his retirement from football and joined the backroom staff of the club.